-Ramman, a religious festival in the form of the theater is featured on the list of the Intangible Cultural Heritage of Humanity in India.
-It is celebrated exclusively in the Garhwal Region of Uttarakhand at the twin villages of Saloor-Dungra in Chamoli district.
-The unique festivities are a significant form of heritage of only 196 families, 1800 people of the quaint villages without worrying about caste and creed.
+Ramman, a religious festival in the form of the theater.
+This festival features on the list of the Intangible Cultural Heritage of Humanity in India.
+It is celebrated exclusively in the Garhwal Region of Uttarakhand at the twin villages of Saloor-Dungra in the Chamoli district.
+It is one of the unique festivals in Uttarakhand that reflects the beauty of culture that is well preserved.

-As the name Ramman suggests, the festival is related with the Hindu epic Ramayana.
-The stories of the epic is re-enacted with singing and masked dances by the villagers coupled with performances of different shades of the everyday life at the village.
-The unique feature of the festival is that all inhabitants reunite and perform their given roles without distinction of caste, creed and status.
+As the name Ramman suggests, the festival is related to the Hindu epic Ramayana.
+The stories of the epic are re-enacted with singing and masked dances by the villagers.
+But, the unique feature of the festival is that all inhabitants reunite and perform their given roles without distinction of caste, creed, and status.

-The performance has 18 participants, playing 18 characters wearing 18 masks, dancing on 18 beats to celebrate the 18 Puranas.
-The ritual theatre is held in the courtyard of Bhumiya Devta temple in Saloor Village.
-After a procession and the festivities the deity goes to stay at the home of pone of the village families, which is decided by the village Panchayat.
+The performance has 18 participants, playing 18 characters wearing 18 masks and dancing on 18 beats to celebrate the 18 Puranas.
+A ritual theatre is held in the courtyard of Bhumiya Devta Temple in Saloon Village.
+After a procession and the festivities, the deity stays at the home of one of the village families, which is decided by the village Panchayat.

-The festivities start with the calling of Lord Ganesha, "Vighnaharta” the demolisher of obstacles.
+Ramman Festival starts with the calling of Lord Ganesha, "Vighnaharta," the demolisher of obstacles.
 Prayers are also offered to Bhumiya Devta (local deity) and Nar Singh Devta.
-The ritual theater is followed after the Gods have been pleased with offerings.
+A ritual theater is followed after the Gods have been pleased with offerings.

-The singing of ‘Jagar’, a musical compilation of local legends is the main highlight of the festival.
-Dance performances by the participants, wearing masks and narrating the stories of Ramayana, other Hindu texts as well as local stories.
-These traditions of performances are not only meant for appealing the deities, but are mostly a celebration by the village inhabitants before the summer arrives and the time for harvest and hard work.
-In a way it is to bring people together and share their history and heritage.
+These traditions of arrangements are not only meant for appealing to the deities.
+Still, they are mostly a celebration by the village inhabitants before the summer arrives and the time for harvest and hard work.
+In a way, it brings people together and shares their history and heritage.

-The unmissable dance ritual theater include the Maal Nritya, recreating the episode of Gorkha invasion on Garhwal.
-Also, the masked dance such as Myor-Muren Nritya that portrays the dangers that villagers face in their day-to-day lives and portray the immense faith of local people on their deities.
+The unmissable dance ritual theater includes the Maal Nritya, recreating the episode of the Gorkha invasion of Garhwal.
+Also, the masked dance, such as Mayor-Muren Nritya, portrays the dangers that villagers face in their day-to-day lives and shows the local people's immense faith in their deities.